camnewnham/gh-js/README.md

 ### TypeScript

 First-class support for TypeScript.
-You'll get typed variable names and can provide type hints from the parameters in Grasshopper.
+Variables are fully typed, and type hints can be provided from from the parameters in Grasshopper.

 ![image](https://github.com/user-attachments/assets/65b7e44c-258d-47e5-a8df-48456f2737ef)